owncloud/calendar/issue_template.md

 ```
 With access to your command line run e.g.:
 sudo -u www-data php occ ldap:show-config
-from within your installation folder
+from within your instance's installation folder

 Without access to your command line download the data/owncloud.db to your local
 computer or access your SQL server remotely and run the select query: